s4bot3ur/Blockchain-Challenges/TCP1P-2024/Executive Problem/WriteUp.md

-# Writeup for BABY ERC-20
+# Writeup for Executive Problem

 - Hello h4ck3r, welcome to the world of smart contract hacking.
 In order to understand this writeup you need to understand foundry.